alexpreynolds/flow-cytometry-visualization/README.md

 This project demonstrates visualizing flow cytometry datasets, using Jupyter, Plotly, and `fcsparser`.

-A command-line script is included called `batchFCSPlot.py` which enables batch conversion of FCS files into PNG-formatted scatterplots.
-This script makes uses of Google Puppeteer and Chromium.
+A command-line script is included called `batchFCSPlot.py` that does batch conversion of FCS files to PNG-formatted scatterplots.
+This script makes uses of Google Puppeteer and Chromium, in addition to Plotly and `fcsparser`.

 ## Jupyter notebook